KDE/documentation-docs-labplot-org/source/index.rst

 ###################

-Copyrights and Notices for This Document
+Copyrights and notices for this document.

 .. container:: toctile